SkylineCommunications/dataminer-docs/connector-help/connector_help/HP_iLO_Management_Engine.md

 - **Clear Log -** Clear the Table (this page is only available in the 1.0.0.x and 1.0.1.x range)
 - **Refresh -** Forces a refresh on the Table.
 - **Polling Configuration** - To configure the polling rate of this table for each hour or 5 min.
-- **Maximum Number of Entries** - To Limit in size the ammount of available rows in the table
+- **Maximum Number of Entries** - To Limit in size the amount of available rows in the table

 ### iLO Event Log